Litchfield Hills Connecticut, USA Travel Guide

 This table summarizes accommodation types and their typical pricing, supporting your choice based on preferences.

-For B&Bs and inns, booking directly through their websites is often a good method; they may have better rates or special packages.
+For Bed and breakfasts and inns, booking directly through their websites is often a good method; they may have better rates or special packages.

 Always check specific deposit and cancellation policies before confirming.
 Some properties require 14-30 days' notice for a full refund.

-Choose accommodation that reflects the local charm for a richer experience, rather than standard chain hotels unless convenience is the main priority.
+Choose accommodation that reflects the local charm for a richer experience, rather than standard branded hotels unless convenience is the main priority.

 Explore other specialized accommodation options across the region.

-Home to Lake Waramaug and upscale shops.
+Home to The lake Waramaug and high-end shops.
 Suited for lake activities, dining, and boutique shopping.

 Consider house-sitting for longer stays and local immersion.